Mothers who take antidepressant medications: Care for your baby

 Will my baby withdraw from my medication?

 Babies whose mothers are taking medications will be used to having the medication in their systems before they are born.
-When they are born this supply is cut, and some babies can have symptoms of withdrawal.
-This usually happens in the first 2 to 3 days of life.
+When they are born this supply is cut, and some babies can experience a period of transition in which they require closer monitoring.
+This usually happens in the first few days of life.

-Symptoms of withdrawal from antidepressant medications include jitteriness, agitation or irritability, excess sleepiness and sometimes difficulty feeding.
+During this period of additional observation, we are looking for symptoms including jitteriness, agitation or irritability, excess sleepiness and sometimes difficulty feeding.
 Most of these are very mild, and your baby will get better without any special intervention.
-We ask mothers who are taking antidepressant medications to stay in hospital for 48-72 hours after your baby is born to ensure that if your baby does show signs of withdrawal they can be closely monitored.
+We ask mothers who are taking antidepressant medications to stay in hospital for 48-72 hours after your baby is born to ensure that if your baby does show signs of withdrawing from medication they can be closely monitored.
 Some very serious medical problems also have signs just like withdrawal does, which is why the observation is important.

 Are there any serious complications?